lago-project/lago/docs/lago-tutorial/README.rst

 Lago-Tutorial
 =============

-This repository contains the default files for creating Lago environment.

-In this tutorial you will learn how to set up a custom virtual environment with Lago.
-The virtual environment will be used as an infrastructure for your application, so you can run tests in order to check the functionality of your application, without the overhead of setting up an infrastructure.

-This tutorial will be “hands on”, and will take you through the process of creating, running and deploying the environment.
+In this guide you will find an explanation about the different concepts and features of Lago.
+By reading this document, you should gain the ability to setup your own custom virtual environment.

+If it's your first time with Lago, it is advised to check `this demo <https://github.com/gbenhaim/Lago-Demo>`__, in order to get an overview about the flow.

 Prerequisites
 ^^^^^^^^^^^^^